Spanish Lake (film): Summary

 Spanish Lake was named after the Spanish troops who stayed there while building a fortified post for Spain in 1768.
-The first American military installation in the Louisiana Territory, Fort Bellefontaine, was built there after famed explorers Lewis &Clark camped on the land at the start and end of their trip (1804–1806).
+The first American military installation in the Louisiana Territory, Fort Bellefontaine, was built there after famed explorers Lewis & Clark camped on the land at the start and end of their trip (1804–1806).
 Spanish Lake was a rural farming community for many years, until the 1950s when neighborhoods of tract housing were built.
 The area became a rural refuge from St. Louis city and received an exclusively white population.
 The 1970s saw the proliferation of dense apartment housing to Spanish Lake.
 African-Americans fleeing the failed Pruitt-Igoe public housing high rises in the city moved into the apartments via the Section 8 voucher system which immediately struck racial tensions in the area, particularly in local schools.
 The 1990s saw a mass exodus of the white population, spurred on by blockbusting, a practice some U.S. real estate agents use to encourage white property owners to sell their houses quickly at a loss, implying the African-Americans moving into their neighborhood will depress their property values.
 The film begins in 2011, when a group of former residents known as the “Lakers”, revisit Spanish Lake for a reunion.

 Controversy

 Spanish Lake was quick to receive attention from the St. Louis media, as early as 2012 when many news stations announced its filming.
 The strong buzz surrounded the controversial subject matter of white flight, a topic that received little coverage due to its taboo nature.

-The trailer for the film was noticeably controversial as one interviewee states that some people would say: “I don’t have a problem with black people, it’s just niggers.”
+The trailer for the film was noticeably controversial as one interviewee states that some people would say: “I don’t have a problem with black people, it’s just n-----s.”

-Two months after its release, Mike Brown was shot by police in Ferguson, a neighboring suburb only eight miles away from Spanish Lake.
+Two months after its release, Mike Brown was shot by police in Ferguson, a neighboring suburb only five miles away from Spanish Lake.
 The controversy of the film, the proximity of the two areas, and the ensuing Ferguson riots led to Wehrenberg Theatres banning the film from their theaters in August 2014.
 The films’ producer said to the Riverfront Times that the theater chain was “afraid of showing a film that shines a spotlight on the issues underlying the issues that are happening in Ferguson”.